Close Up Pitching Forum

 ISABEL ARRATE FERNÁNDEZ

-In 15 years the IDFA Bertha Fund has developed into an internationally renowned institution with a broad network supporting over 500 documentaries projects and film organisations in Africa, Asia, Eastern Europe, the Middle-East and Latin America.
+In 22 years the IDFA Bertha Fund has developed into an internationally renowned institution with a broad network supporting over 600 documentaries projects and film organizations in Africa, Asia, Eastern Europe, the Middle East and Latin America.